KrzysztofWojcik248/Multiband-guitar-distortion/README.md

 - All calculations needed to get desired sound design

 What is left to do:
-- Make simulation of circuit using audio file
+- Make a simulation of the circuit using audio file
-- After simulation consider any corrections in circuit
+- After simulation consider any corrections in the circuit
 - Design a PCB
-- Assembly prototype and final product.
+- Assembly prototype and the final product.

 ## Project Goals:
 The goal of this project is to design and build a distortion pedal suitable for guitar and bass.
 I want it to provide solid and clean bass fundamentals with sharp mids and highs.
-My motivation is very limited choice of products on the market, in which you can adjust processing of different bands independently creating different sounds, so I decided to design my own.
+Very limited choice of products on the market, in which you can adjust processing of different bands independently creating different sounds also motivates me, so I decided to design my own.

 ## My Design Features:

-- Three independent bands: Sub, low-mid and high-mids with highs
+- Three independent bands: Sub-bass, low-mid and high-mids with highs
 - Adjustable gain before clipping and volume for each band
 - Transistor-based clipping for the low-mid band
 - Choice between soft (led) and hard (si) clipping diodes in high band clipping